beckojr/beckojr.github.io/content/en/blog/azure-app-service.md

 - Isolated
 - IsolatedV2

-App Service plans are price depends the selected operating system and virtual machine sizes.
+App Service supports two operating systems: Windows and Linux.
+App Service plans pricing depend on the selected operating system and virtual machine sizes.
 Each plan provides multiple compute sizes to choose from.
-Please refer to the [App Service pricing](https://azure.microsoft.com/en-us/pricing/details/app-service/windows/) for more information on compute sizes available and pricing.
-Please note that listed prices are per individual workers deployed.
+Please refer to the [App Service pricing](https://azure.microsoft.com/en-us/pricing/details/app-service/windows/) for more information on compute sizes available and their pricing.
+Please note that listed prices are per individual virtual machines (aka workers) deployed.

 The following command creates a free App Service plan using with the Linux Operating system